Texan English

 Texan English is the array of American English dialects spoken in Texas, primarily falling under Southern U.S. English.
 As one nationwide study states, the typical Texan accent is a "Southern accent with a twist".
-The "twist" refers to inland Southern U.S., older coastal Southern U.S., and South Midland U.S. accents mixing together, due to Texas's settlement history, as well as some lexical (vocabulary) influences from Mexican Spanish.
+The "twist" refers to features of inland Southern U.S., declining coastal Southern U.S., and South Midland U.S. accents combining in different ways throughout the state as a result of Texas's settlement history.
 In fact, there is no single accent that covers all of Texas and few dialect features are unique to Texas alone.
-The newest and most innovative Southern U.S. accent features are best reported in Lubbock, Odessa, somewhat Houston and variably Dallas, though general features of this same dialect are found throughout the state, with several exceptions: Abilene and somewhat Austin, Corpus Christi, and El Paso appear to align more with Midland U.S. accents than Southern ones.
+The newest and most innovative Southern U.S. accent features are best reported in Lubbock, Odessa, somewhat Houston and variably Dallas, though general features of this same dialect are found throughout the state, with several exceptions: Abilene and somewhat Austin, Corpus Christi, and El Paso appear to align more with Western or Midland U.S. accents than Southern ones.

 History

-After Mexico gained independence in 1821, Mexican Texas legally permitted an influx of American settlers mainly from the Southern United States, who within a decade outnumbered Hispanics in Texas, making English as common as Spanish in central and north Texas.
+After Mexico gained independence from Spain in 1821, Mexican Texas legally permitted an influx of American settlers mainly from the Southern United States, who within a decade outnumbered Hispanics in Texas, making English as common as Spanish in central and north Texas.
 After Texas became an independent republic in 1836, English, with its distinct Southern influences, became the predominant language.
-After the Mexican Revolution of 1910–1920, a great number of Spanish-speaking Mexicans immigrated to Texas, slowing down in the mid-20th century only to increase massively since 1990, driving the development of a young Spanish-influenced dialect of Texan English: Tejano English.